What is collaborative filtering

 Collaborative filtering is used in particular in the E-commercefinancial services sector and Online Marketing wide application.
 In web stores, its Relevance in product recommendations such as "You might also be interested in this".
 It is also used in media platforms to give users personalized recommendations for videos, posts and images, which helps to maximize user engagement.

 The central The aim of collaborative filtering is to generate personalized recommendations by continuously collecting and analysing behavioural data.
 This is done without users needing explicit labels or an extensive training phase.
-By automatically filtering user interests, collaborative filtering helps to improve the user experience and optimize customer service.
+By automatically filtering user interests, collaborative filtering helps to optimize the User Experience and to optimize customer service.

 One exciting aspect is its ability to encourage new purchasing decisions by enabling customers to share their experiences.
 This has a positive impact on revenue generation and customer satisfaction, as users are often made aware of products that they might otherwise have overlooked.
 Overall, collaborative filtering contributes significantly to personalization and efficiency in the digital environment.